 Unfortunately, the wine trade reacted as if he were indeed bit by something.
 “Who would want to buy a wine called Vampire,” was the common refrain?

 “I would” was Machat’s answer, and not perturbed by the skeptics, Machat sought out the holy grail of wines.
 Transylvania was the logical choice, but at the time it was ruled by the evil Ceausescu who imposed a communist dictatorship.
 Marketing and laughter had been declared illegal since the end of World War Two, and Machat’s attempts to explain his ideas to bureaucrats in the Ceausescu regime, were shot down faster than someone trying to climb over the Berlin Wall.

-Shortly thereafter our first modern day Vampire Wine product was introduced.
-It was a Syrah, of Algerian origin, that was bottled in France.
-In 1988, we sold the first five hundred bottles of this cuvee to Alice Cooper and MCA Records in London, England, and began offering the wine in high-end London wine shops, including Selfridges.
+Nevertheless, still determined to share the Blood of Vine, Machat found a full bodied Algerian Syrah in France.
+In 1988, he sold the first five hundred bottles of this cuvee to Alice Cooper and MCA Records in London, England, and he was in business, offering the wine in high-end London wine shops, such as Selfridges.

 Machat continued his travels throughout Europe and the following year, he changed the supply to an Italian Sangiovese.
 Machat shipped some 672 bottles of this Vampire Sangiovese to the Anne Rice Fan club in New Orleans.

 Then at the beginning of the 1990’s, when raves and house music were the rage in London, the Berlin wall had been torn down, and the Romanian people had executed their leader, the sun slowly began to shine through Romania once more.
 Transylvania had opened to the possibility of commerce.
 But after years of closed darkness, the Transylvania people had become as afraid of Westerners as Westerners were afraid of vampires.